Room Modifications and Appliances

 - Furniture must be free–standing (not fastened to walls or ceiling).

-- It must be structurally able to safely support a student's weight.
+- It must be structurally able to safely support a person's weight.

 - It must not block a doorway.
-The room door should open to its original design.
+The room door must open to its original design.

 - It must not restrict exit from any portion of the room or be a safety hazard to persons walking around the room.